-Jeremy Day was born in London in 1945 and immigrated to Cape Town with his war-widowed mother on a Union-Castle liner in 1946.
+Jeremy Day was born in London in 1945 and emigrated to Cape Town with his war-widowed mother on a Union-Castle liner in 1946.

-The largest influence with regard to detail was an ongoing freelance workload in his mid-teens, which entailed submitting detailed sketches of hundreds of garment labels.
-After qualifying with the top marks after a 3 year stint at Graphic art school, the exposure to the creation of advertising campaigns and copyright skills led to the formation of a graphic design and advertising business in 1975, including illustration work for the larger agencies; especially airbrush work.
+After a 3 year stint at Graphic Art school, exposure to the creation of advertising campaigns plus copywriting skills led to the formation of a graphic design and advertising business in 1975, including illustration work for the larger agencies, especially airbrush work.

 Jeremy derives inspiration from other artists; the names of Rockwell, Turner, Monet and Pierneef are but a few, as well as the hyperrealists Pedro Campos, Jason de Graaf, Simon Hennesy and Denis Petersen, amongst others.
 Jeremy continually “pans for gold” for that iconic spark of inspiration that will lead to the next work of art.